-Sound /o/ and Letter <o>
+Phoneme /o/ and Grapheme <o>

-Dbjective: "Today we will learn the /o/ sound.
+Objective: "Today we will learn the /o/ phoneme.
 Who do you think this is?"
 Reveal the Ox in Red Socks card and the grapheme card <o>.

 Quickdash: Review grapheme/pictophone flashcards learned so far, cycling through them at increasing speed.
-Children shout out the sound for each letter and the name for each pictophone.
+Children shout out the phoneme for each grapheme and the name for each pictophone.

-- \$\display: Introduce the phoneme with a story, emphasizing the sound when it appears. - "The Ox in Red Socks often used to wear boring, dark socks.
+\$ Story: Introduce the phoneme with a story, emphasising the sound when it appears.

+"The Ox in Red Socks often used to wear boring, dark socks.
 Not any more though!
 He has found his dream red socks!
-He is so pleased that each morning he pulls each of them on with an /o/ /o/ of delight!" - ‡ Action: Mime pulling on socks saying /o/ with delight each time.
+He is so pleased that each morning he pulls each of them on with an /o/ /o/ /o/ of delight!"

+‡ Action: Mime pulling on socks saying /o/ with delight each time.

-- ‡ Formation: Show how the letter is written.
+- Formation: Show how the grapheme is written.
 Students finger write in the air or on a friend's back. - Word Act: Write words on the whiteboard for children to decode, blend, and act out. (dog, cap, pig, dig, cat, top)

-- 1 Mini Whiteboard Work: Practice writing the letter. - ‡ Extension Activities: Chalk, Letter Hunt.
+- ↓ Mini Whiteboard Work: Practise writing the grapheme. - ‡ Extension Activities: Chalk, Letter Hunt.